 This blog is inspired by my own frustrations with different diet names across different institutions.
 Dysphagia ground, mechanically altered, mechanical soft, and chopped really mean the same thing?

 This blog is also based on the following session at the ASHA convention in 2014:

 Steele, C. (2014, November).
 1038: Diet Texture Terminology: Establishing an International Consensus.
 Seminar presented at the annual convention of the American Speech-Language-Hearing Association, Orlando, FL.

-Steele’s work is a collaboration by the group – IDDSI: International Dysphagia Diet Standardisation Initiative (www.iddsi.org)
+Steele’s work is a collaboration by the international group of volunteer researchers, clinicians and scientists: IDDSI: International Dysphagia Diet Standardisation Initiative (www.iddsi.org)

 Diet safety is one of the most serious patient safety issues in our field, not to mention the impact on the patient’s quality of life.
 I have heard doctors order “soft” diets when they think they are ordering a pureed texture.

 There have been sentinel events due to a patient receiving the wrong diet.

 Sentinel Event: an unexpected patient safety event that results in death, permanent harm, or severe temporary harm (per the Joint Commission).

 www.jointcommission.org/sentinel_event.aspx.
 Joint Commission calls adverse events “sentinel” because “they signal the need for immediate investigation and response.”

 We have to be proactive members of the team to prevent meal tray inaccuracies and errors in diet orders.